Frank Underwood (House of Cards): Early life

-Francis Joseph Underwood was born on November 5, 1959, to Catherine and Calvin T. Underwood in Gaffney, South Carolina.
-He was raised as an only child, in impoverished circumstances, with the threat of bank foreclosure on the farm they lived on.
+Francis J. Underwood was born on November 5, 1959, to Catherine and Calvin T. Underwood in Gaffney, South Carolina.
+He is an only child.
+He was raised in impoverished circumstances, with the threat of bank foreclosure on the farm they lived on.
 He entered The Sentinel, a military school in Charleston, South Carolina, loosely based on The Citadel, The Military College of South Carolina, in the fall of 1976.
 He graduated in 1980 and, despite having made poor grades, gained admittance into Harvard Law School.
 He received his J.D. degree from there in 1984.
 While at the Sentinel, he had a homosexual relationship with his roommate, Tim Corbet (David Andrews), which lasted until his first year of law school.
-Underwood was raised Christian and publicly pays lip service to religious faith, but privately holds God and Christianity (considering it a source of weakness) in complete contempt.
+Underwood was raised Christian and publicly pays lip service to religious faith, but privately holds God in complete contempt and considers Christianity a source of weakness.